Why did you decide to join Mott MacDonald?

 How have you been supported whilst working at Mott MacDonald?

-In the short couple of months I have been working with Mott MacDonald, the friendly and inclusive culture has meant I have received continuous support from my managers and peers who are always open to questions and providing advice.
+In the two years I have been working with Mott MacDonald, the friendly and inclusive culture has meant I have received continuous support from my managers and peers who are always open to questions and providing advice.
 I anticipate that Mott MacDonald will be fully supportive of my goal to become chartered in the near future.

 What is the most adventurous thing you have ever done?